Kaikōura community members gathered on the 10th of April to hear from researchers who have been working in the area since the 2016 quake.

 A bit about me

 I spent the first five years of my life in Dunedin, the second five years in India and the next eight in Wanaka.
-The different cultures I grew up in galvanised my interest in people and lead to me studying sociology as an undergrad at the University of Otago.
+The different cultures I grew up in galvanised my interest in people and led to me studying sociology as an undergrad at the University of Otago.
 After graduating, I spent the next 4 years working at the Social Research Centre in Melbourne.
 As a part of this job I was involved in many different government and university research projects, where I spoke with a wide variety of people.
 During my time there I became very interested in the systems we create for ourselves, and how they impact on people.
-I returned to Dunedin to do honours, after which I ended up in this program.
+I returned to Dunedin to do honours, after which I ended up in this programme.

 Within the challenge, my project is seen as a bridge between the rural and cultural teams.
 The brief of my scholarship was to integrate within both teams and investigate social and community resilience to natural hazards in rural North Canterbury.
 North Canterbury has experienced many adverse events over the last decade.
 Most notably, the region was peripherally impacted by the Canterbury Earthquakes.
 Following this there was a major drought lasting approx. 4 years, at the apex of which the Hurunui-Kaikoura earthquake struck.
 And during the aftermath of the earthquake, the true extent of the M. Bovis outbreak also became apparent.